core-wg/resource-directory/draft-ietf-core-resource-directory.md

     kind of lookup to perform (domain, endpoint, resource, or group).

   ep :=
-  : Endpoint (optional).
+  : Endpoint name (optional).
 Used for endpoint, group and resource lookups.

   d :=
   : Domain (optional).
 Used for domain, group, endpoint and resource lookups.